corbindavenport/superembed.js/README.md

 **Advanced features**

-If you want to make an embedded video (or really any element) responsive, and it's not automatically detected by SuperEmbed, you can add the `.superembed-force` class to it like this:
+If you want to make an embedded video (or really any element) responsive and locked to a 16:9 ratio, but it's not automatically detected by SuperEmbed, you can add the `.superembed-force` class to it like this:
 ```
 <iframe src="http://www.example.com/video" class="superembed-force"></iframe>
 ```